 Please consult individual program web pages or contact department staff to inquire about the status of specific programs and services.
 Virtual programming is also available through the links below.

 Glastonbury Youth and Family Services is a Town agency devoted to programs and services that respond to the needs of Glastonbury youth and their families.
 The division is comprised of three programs, Clinical Services, Creative Experiences, and Outreach Services.
-See more on each division below.
+Click the links below for more information on each program.

 Address: 321 Hubbard Street Glastonbury, CT 06033

 Office hours: Monday - Friday: 8:00 a.m. - 4:30 p.m.

 Clinical Services is committed to supporting and advocating for the social and emotional development of Glastonbury youth and their families.
 Currently, these services are provided free of cost in a professional and confidential environment.
 Clinical Services offers: individual counseling, family counseling, group counseling, crisis intervention, community consultation and education, and parenting programs.

 Creative Experiences programs offer opportunities for young people to become positively involved in the community, to learn social skills, to effectively utilize those opportunities, and to receive appropriate rewards as a way to reinforce what is being practiced.
 The programs provide a fun, experiential, and inventive learning environment.
 Some of Creative Experiences programs are: Peter Pan Players, the Summer Musical, the Fall Production, Natural Caregivers, Youth Services Action Group, Odyssey of the Mind, Pass It On, and PeaceJam.